juanmc2005/AndroidLifecycleServices/README.md

 ## Why should you use it?

 - **No leaks:** it will never hold on to any reference of your activities or fragments
-- **Works out of the box:** it doesn't require any kind of initialization
+- **Low memory footprint:** it doesn't create unnecessary instances
+- **Plug and play:** it initializes itself upon first use
-- **Lifecycle aware:** every resource is automatically allocated and disposed for you as your activities and fragments get destroyed
+- **Lifecycle aware:** every resource is automatically created and disposed for you as your activities and fragments get created and destroyed
-- **No imposition of inheritance:** dependencies to be provided are not required to extend any class nor implement any interface, just use your regular objects
+- **No imposition of inheritance:** no need to extend from an application, activity, fragment, or resource class, just use it with the objects you have without restrictions
 - **Team player:** it plays well with [Dagger](https://github.com/google/dagger).
 Plus, it works within the scope of activities and fragments, so the rest of your app doesn't have to change at all
+- **Light as air:** only 26kb and 102 methods as of June 15 2017

 ## Show me the code!